ava-labs/event-importer-poc/README.md

 # Cross-Chain EVM Event Importing

-> **TL;DR: This repo contains example Solidity contracts and Golang utilies for importing arbitrary EVM event logs emitted by chains on other Subnets.
+> **TL;DR: This repo is a proof-of-concept for how to import arbitrary EVM event logs emitted by chains on other Subnets.
 It uses Avalanche Warp Messaging to authenticate a block hash from a chain in another Subnet, and Merkle proofs to validate that the event to be imported was emitted in that block.**

 [Avalanche Warp Messaging](https://docs.avax.network/build/cross-chain/awm/overview) (AWM) allows for Subnets to validate that arbitrary messages have been signed by a configurable threshold of current stake weight of other Subnets.
 Currently, the most common type of cross-chain interaction involves a source chain transaction which sends a message, and a destination chain transaction which delivers the message.
 In the case of AWM, the source chain transaction would call the Warp precompile `sendWarpMessage` interface function, and the destination chain transaction would call the Warp precompile `getVerifiedWarpMessage` interface function.